 Regulation FD requires that if material nonpublic information is inadvertently disclosed to analysts or others to whom selective disclosure is restricted by the regulation, the company must promptly (and, in any event, generally within 24 hours) make public disclosure of that information.
 Public disclosure for purposes of Regulation FD can be made by filing or furnishing a Form 8-K or by disseminating the information through a method or combination of methods that is "reasonably designed to provide broad, non-exclusionary distribution of the information to the public," such as a press release.
-The NYSE and Nasdaq also require listed companies to disclosure.
+The NYSE and Nasdaq also require listed companies to disclose material information promptly to the public through any Regulation FD-compliant method of disclosure.
 In addition, listed companies must notify the NYSE or Nasdaq of any such information prior to its release to the public in certain circumstances.